 (b) A weapon used in a school-approved program conducted under the supervision of an adult whose supervision has been approved by the principal; or

 (c) Firefighters, emergency service personnel, North Carolina Forest Service personnel, any private police employed by Edenton-Chowan Board of Education when acting in the discharge of their official duties, law enforcement officers, or any of those persons specifically exempted by G.S.
-14-269(b)
+14-269(b);

+(d) Pursuant to G.S.
+14-269.2, a person, other than an ECPS student, who has a North Carolina concealed handgun permit, provided the weapon is a handgun, is kept in a closed compartment or container within the person’s locked vehicle or in a locked container securely affixed to the vehicle, and provided the handgun remains in the closed compartment or container at all times and the vehicle is kept locked except when the permit holder is entering or exiting.

 Any employee who is aware that an unauthorized weapon has been carried onto school property must immediately notify the school principal or Superintendent.